 What excites you most about working for Bellwether?

 The work that we are doing to increase farmer equity!
-I am deeply committed to developing the first truly transparent, economically sustainable way of paying farmers fair prices through our Verified Living Income initiative
+I am deeply committed to developing the first truly transparent, economically sustainable way of paying farmers fair prices through our Living Income Pricing

 and I can’t wait for the rest of the industry to follow suit.